- See a full list of publications

 BA (Alaska Fairbanks), MA (Reitaku), PhD (British Columbia)

 Oleg Benesch is Senior Lecturer in Modern History, specialising in the history of Japan and China in a global context.
 Oleg’s publications and teaching interests cover a variety of fields, including Japanese intellectual, religious, and social history, Chinese intellectual history, as well as the transnational history of modern East Asia.
-He has presented his research findings at academic conferences and invited lectures throughout East Asia, Europe, North America, and Australia.
-Oleg’s recent monograph, Inventing the Way of the Samurai: Nationalism, Internationalism, and Bushido in Modern Japan, was published by Oxford University Press in 2014.
-He is a co-author of the 2015 book, Civilizing Emotions: Concepts in Nineteenth-Century Asia and Europe, also published by Oxford University Press.
+He regularly presents his research findings at academic conferences and invited lectures throughout East Asia, Europe, North America, and Australia.
+His primary research languages are Japanese, Chinese, German, and English.

 For further information about Oleg and his research, please see his website olegbenesch.com